fetchai/cosmpy/docs/swap-automation.md

     print("swapping native for cw20 tokens")
     tx.wait_to_complete()
 ```
 Now, we will define the *swap_cw20_for_native* function that does exactly the opposite of the function defined above: trades `swap_amount` of CW20 tokens from `wallet` for atestfet.
 This time the CW20 `token_contract` is executed using the `pair_contract_address`.
-Finally you need to include the {"swap":{}} message in the "msg" field.
+Finally, you need to include the {"swap":{}} message in the "msg" field.
 However, this swap message has to be encoded into base64.
 When you encode {"swap":{}} message into base64 you get: eyJzd2FwIjp7fX0=

 ```python
 def swap_cw20_for_native(swap_amount, pair_contract_address, token_contract, wallet):